ciaraosull/project-3-mastermind/README.md

 *   The secret code is 4 numbers between 1 - 10 and any of these numbers may be repeated.

-* The player has 10 attempts to guess the sceret code.
+* The player has 10 attempts to guess the secret code.
 The correct guess must be all 4 correct numbers in the correct order.

 * After every attempt (unless successful) the player is given a code hint.
 Every GREEN represents how many numbers were correct and in the correct position.
 Every ORANGE represents how many numbers were correct but in the incorrect position.

-* The code hint og GREENs and ORANGEs are do not match the order of the players numbers in their guess.
+* The code hint of GREENs and ORANGEs do not match the order of the players numbers in their guess to make the game more challenging.

 >
 >**For example:**